 The highest level of care (Level IV) for the most precious patients

-The infants that spend time in the Dana Brown NICU at Cardinal Glennon Children's Medical Center become living proof of the consistently high level of care our team delivers.
+The infants that spend time in the Dana Brown Neonatal Intensive Care Unit (NICU) at SSM Health Cardinal Glennon Children's Hospital become living proof of the consistently high level of care our team delivers.
 With new technology, 23-week old gestation babies (those born in the sixth month of pregnancy) are surviving conditions that would have been incomprehensible before the 1980's.

 Our NICU is recognized as a Neonatal Center of Excellence by the American Accreditation Healthcare Commission.